History of Uzbekistan: Timur and Timurids

-In the early fourteenth century, however, as the empire began to break up into its constituent parts, the Chaghtai territory also was disrupted as the princes of various tribal groups competed for influence.
+In the early fourteenth century, however, as the empire began to break up into its constituent parts, the Chagatai territory also was disrupted as the princes of various tribal groups competed for influence.
 One tribal chieftain, Timur (Tamerlane), emerged from these struggles in the 1380s as the dominant force in Mawarannahr.
 Although he was not a descendant of Genghis, Timur became the de facto ruler of Mawarannahr and proceeded to conquer all of western Central Asia, Iran, Asia Minor, and the southern steppe region north of the Aral Sea.
 He also invaded Russia before dying during an invasion of China in 1405.